br2490/ISLE-Documentation/docs/04_installation_migration/migration_installation_guide.md

 * Open a terminal - navigate to `/opt/ISLE` or where you cloned the ISLE directory on your local workstation.

-* Create a directory named `yourdomain-config` (where "yourdomain" is your server domain name)

-     * Example:  `digital-collections.yourdomain.com-config`

-* Within the ISLE directory, locate the directory called `config/isle-newsite-sample` and copy all the contents to the newly created directory

-* `cd` into the newly copied and renamed `yourdomain-config` directory and type:

-    * `git init`
-    * _Initiates this directory as a code repository._

-* Type: `git remote add NameOfYourRepository URLofYourRepository`
+* Within the ISLE directory type: `git remote add NameOfYourRepository URLofYourRepository`

     * Connects your local repository to the remote you set up in the above steps.
     * **NOTE:** replace "NameOfYourRepository" and "URLofYourRepository" with the name of your repository and its URL